$M_{0,5}$: Towards the Chabauty-Kim method in higher dimensions: The polylogarithmic quotient

 In the de Rham setting, as in the $l$-adic setting, tangential fiber functors and local monodromy morphisms may be obtained directly from the 1-dimensional construction.
 In \cite[\S15.28-36]{Deligne89} Deligne constructs a functor from the category of vector bundles with integrable connection on $\hat D_\QQ^*:=\Spec \QQ (( t ))$ with regular singularity at $t=0$ to the category of vector bundles with integrable connection on $\GG_{m,\QQ}$.
 Let us denote this functor by $\delta$.

 Let $\VICinfty$ denote the category of unipotent vector bundles with integrable connection.
-Recall that a unipotent vector bundle with integrable connection on the complement of a simple normal crossings\footnote{temp: changed snc to simple normal crossings} divisor inside a smooth scheme automatically has regular singularities along the divisor.
+Recall that a unipotent vector bundle with integrable connection on the complement of a simple normal crossings divisor inside a smooth scheme automatically has regular singularities along the divisor.
 The same holds for the divisor $t=0$ inside the formally smooth $\QQ$-scheme $\hat D_\QQ = \Spec \QQ \llbracket t \rrbracket$.

 We let

 denote the fiber functor

 associated to the point $1 \in \Gm$.
 If $y$ is a tangential base point of $M_{0,5}$ supported at $\overline y \in \overline M_{0,5}$, we let